exentio/twitter-to-pixiv-migration/README.md

 may be more readable with a simple text editor.
 You have the choice, you can enable both at the same time.

+### Follow from file
+This can be useful in case the following process got interrupted, or if you have a list of Pixiv IDs for some reason.
+Launch the `follow_from_file.py` script and specify the file you're using with `--text` for a plain text file, `--csv`, or `--json`; plain text files need to ONLY have one ID per line, no extra text or symbols, while CSV and JSON files need the argument `--key` to specify the field or key from which to get the values.
+When using the files produced by `follow.py`, the key is `pixiv_id`.
+Disclaimer: as for now, only CSV imports are implemented.

 # References
 * https://github.com/upbit/pixivpy
 * https://gist.github.com/upbit/6edda27cb1644e94183291109b8a5fde